Ayofase/Ayofase-netflix-performance-insights/README.md

  - Top Performing Content: An analysis of the top 10 titles by hours viewed reveals a dominance of TV shows, with 5 of the top 5 spots occupied by series.
 Notably, "Bridgerton Season 3" leads with an impressive 734 million hours viewed and 91.9 million views, highlighting the popularity and binge-worthy nature of episodic content.
 Examining the characteristics of these top-performing titles (genre, themes, target audience) can offer valuable insights for Netflix's content strategy.
 ![avg views, avg hours viewed](https://github.com/user-attachments/assets/fcd1c722-6699-4383-b7ab-bf2d2a54e225)

+## Recommendation
+ 1. Prioritize global membership growth: Expand into new markets and leverage targeted marketing campaigns informed by regional preferences.
+ 2. Optimize pricing strategies: Closely monitor ARPU trends and implement dynamic pricing models that balance subscriber acquisition and revenue maximization.
+ 3. Address EMEA's ARPU decline: Implement targeted promotions, invest in localized content, or adjust pricing strategies in the EMEA region.
+ 4. Maintain UCAN's growth: Continue investing in high-quality content tailored to the UCAN market.
+ 5. Maximize APAC's potential: Focus on content acquisition and production aligned with regional preferences and explore innovative ARPU growth strategies.
+ 6. Prioritize binge-worthy TV series: Invest in high-quality, long-form episodic content while optimizing runtime based on genre and audience.
+ 7. Replicate Q1 2024 success: Analyze the factors driving peak engagement and apply learnings to future content and marketing strategies.
+ 8. Diversify content offerings: Explore new genres, international productions, and niche content to expand audience reach and maximize engagement.